-The food and drink we consume can result in bacterial growth e.g. when it becomes trapped between teeth where it can decay and producing odour-causing bacteria to flourish.
+The food and drink we consume can result in bacterial growth.
+When food debris become trapped between teeth, they can decay and help odour-causing bacteria to flourish.

 Just as importantly, studies suggest that bacteria will also feed on sloughed cells from within the mouth.
-This can manifest itself in the form of “morning breath”, when our normal daytime activities cease during sleep and so fail to wash away epithelial cells as they are exfoliated.
+This can manifest itself in the form of “morning breath“.
+When our normal daytime activities cease during sleep they fail to wash away epithelial cells as they are exfoliated.

 Approximately half of bad breath cases are thought to be caused by a residue of bacteria on the tongue – leading to what dentists refer to as a “tongue coating”(1).